fivetran/fivetran_sdk/tools/destination-tester/README.md

 - gRPC server is running for the particular example (see [example readme's](/examples/destination/))
 - Docker version > 4.23.0

-## Steps
+## How To Run
 1. Pull the latest docker image from [it5t/fivetran-sdk-destination-tester](https://hub.docker.com/repository/docker/it5t/fivetran-sdk-destination-tester/general) on Docker Hub.

 2. Run a container using the image with the following command.
-Make sure to map a local directory for the tool by replacing `<local-data-folder>` placeholders in the command.
+Make sure to map a local directory for the tool by replacing `<local-data-folder>` placeholders in the command, and replace `<version>` with the version of the image you pulled.

 ```
-docker run --mount type=bind,source=<local-data-folder>,target=/data -a STDIN -a STDOUT -a STDERR -it -e WORKING_DIR=<local-data-folder> -e GRPC_HOSTNAME=host.docker.internal --network=host fivetran-sdk-destination-tester
+docker run --mount type=bind,source=<local-data-folder>,target=/data -a STDIN -a STDOUT -a STDERR -it -e WORKING_DIR=<local-data-folder> -e GRPC_HOSTNAME=host.docker.internal --network=host it5t/fivetran-sdk-destination-tester:<version>
 ```

-Note that it is possible to disable encryption and compression of batch files for debugging purposes by passing `--plain-text` CLI argument to the destination tester.

 3. To rerun the container from step #2, use the following command: